The Past Indefinite Tense

 they didn't drink

-Here's an exercise about the negative form
+Here's an exercise about the

 Questions are also very easy.
 Just put 'did' before the subject, and the infinitive after it.